waltligon/orangefs/doc/pvfs2-tuning.md

 ## Cluster Partitioning

-For users that have one use case, and a generic cluster, what's the best partition of compute/IO nodes?
+For users that have one use case, and a generic cluster, what’s the best partition of compute/IO nodes?
 Is this section needed?

 ## Storage

 ### Server Configuration

-How many IO servers? [^1] How many MD servers?
+How many IO servers? \[1\] How many MD servers?
 Should IO and MD servers be shared?

 ### Local File System

   - ext3

   - xfs

 ### Disk Synchronization

-The easiest way to see an improvement in performance is to set the `TroveSyncMeta` and `TroveSyncData` attributes to "no" in the `<StorageHints>` section.
-If those attributes are set to "no" then Trove will read and write data from a cache and not the underlying file.
+The easiest way to see an improvement in performance is to set the `TroveSyncMeta` and `TroveSyncData` attributes to “no” in the `<StorageHints>` section.
+If those attributes are set to “no” then Trove will read and write data from a cache and not the underlying file.
 Performance will increase greatly, but if the server dies at some point, you could lose data.
 At this point in PVFS2 development, server crashes are rare outside of hardware failures.
-PVFS2 developers should probably leave these settings to "yes".
-If PVFS2 hosts the only copy of your data, leave these settings to "yes".
-Otherwise, give "no" a shot.
+PVFS2 developers should probably leave these settings to “yes”.
+If PVFS2 hosts the only copy of your data, leave these settings to “yes”.
+Otherwise, give “no” a shot.

 Sync or not, metadata, data coalescing